Guide

 What should I do if my supplier stops responding?

-First, try contacting them through different channels, like email and phone.
-If you still get no reply, pause orders from that supplier so you can protect your customers’ experience and find a more responsive partner This is why having a relationship with more than one supplier is a good idea.
+Try contacting them through different channels, such as email and phone.
+If you still get no reply, pause orders from that supplier to protect your customers' experience.
+This is why working with multiple suppliers is recommended.

 Do I need business insurance for dropshipping in Australia?